Oscar C. Badger II: Postwar service

 On January 19, 1948, Badger was promoted to vice admiral and, the following month, became Commander, Naval Forces, Far East.
 In that post, he observed the gradual loss of the Chinese mainland to Communist forces and supervised the retirement of American forces to port cities on the China coast.
 Following his service as commander of Western Pacific naval forces, Badger was appointed as Commander, Naval Forces, Western Pacific, later commanding the Eleventh Naval District, and the Eastern Sea Frontier.

 On June 19, 1951, during congressional hearings on the loss of China, Vice-Admiral Badger testified that the U.S. arms embargo against Nationalist China led to a loss of capability and morale that resulted in their defeat by Communist Chinese forces led by Mao Tse-tung.

 He retired from the U.S. Navy in June 1952 with the rank of full admiral.

 Badger was a consultant with Sperry Corporation.

 Badger was the commander of Civil Defense from 1952 to 1953.

-Admiral Badger died on November 30, 1958 and was buried at Arlington National Cemetery, in Arlington, Virginia.
+After retirement, Admiral Badger lived in Glen Cove, Long Island, New York.
+After suffering a heart attack while working in his yard, he died there on November 30, 1958, and was buried at Arlington National Cemetery, in Arlington, Virginia.